 It was a frigid winter day in the US state of Vermont when I first met with a recently resettled refugee family back in 2008.
 The resettlement program had told me they were Burmese, so I was confused when only one 17-year old family member could understand what was written in an English-Burmese phrasebook.
 I soon learned how they were part of the ethnic Karen minority, displaced by the world's ...
 Read more about Helping the Karen of Burma .

+The Cave Temple of the Floating Dragon has no floating dragon, but does have a resident floating nun.
 A string of more than half a dozen floating nuns have served time here -- a few still live here and can be seen walking (not floating) around the compound.
-Although performed in front of Nikon-wielding devotees in a small round pool, the performance is worth seeing as the nun really does seem to float on top of the water while assuming various yoga positions.
-Sceptics have been known to taste ...
+Although performed in front of Nikon-wielding devotees in a small round pool, the performance is worth seeing as the nun really does seem ...
 Read more about Wat Tham Mongkon Thong .

+This wat is built near eight caves that you can wander through when the monks are not using them as meditation rooms.
+They feature both stalactites and stalagmites but many have been broken so tourists won't hurt themselves.
 Various formations in the caves have been said to resemble either a crocodile, an elephant or a tooth.
-One section of the cave is only reached through a tunnel that you need to crawl through, so dress accordingly.
-Perhaps the most impressive time to visit the caves is at dusk, when thousands of bats emerge.
-Upon exiting the cave take the path leading left after the Chinese temple to a large ...
+One section of the cave is only reached through a tunnel that you ...
 Read more about Wat Thum Khao Poon .

 Update 2 June 2016: In a high profile move reported around the world, the Thai Department of National Parks raided the Tiger Temple and moved all of the 133 tigers to a government-run wildlife facility.
 Tiger skins, fangs used for amulets and bottled organs probably used for elixers were discovered along with 40 frozen tiger cub corpses -- strong evidence that the temple was involved in illegal ...
 Read more about The Tiger Temple .